A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $x_{i}$ is the $i$-th data point, $b_{i}$ is its continuous relaxation, $\operatorname{sgn}\left(b_{i}\right)$ is its binary code, $W$ is a weight matrix that maps the binary codes to the data space, and $\lambda$ is a trade-off parameter.

-The advantage of deep hashing is that it can leverage the representation learning ability of neural networks to generate more discriminative and robust codes for complex data, such as images, texts, or audios.
+The advantage of deep hashing is that it can leverage the representation learning ability of neural networks to generate more discriminative and robust codes for complex data, such as images, texts, or audio.
 The performance of deep hashing depends on several factors, such as the architecture of the neural network, the loss function used to train the network, and the number of bits per code.
-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of deep hashing, such as dealing with noisy and outlier data, choosing a good initialization for the network, or using multiple hash functions to increase recall.